We Just Got Our Clearest Picture Yet Of How Biden Won In 2020

 Nonwhite voters leaned heavily toward Biden

-Unlike White and Hispanic voters, Black voters didn't shift significantly from 2016.
-They remained Democratic stalwarts, with 92% choosing Biden — barely changed from four years prior.
+Unlike white and Hispanic voters, Black voters didn't shift significantly from 2016.
+They remained Democratic stalwarts, with 92% choosing Biden — barely changed from four years earlier.

 Nearly three-quarters of Asian voters also voted for Biden, along with 6 in 10 Hispanic voters and 56% of voters who chose "other" as their race.
 (Those groups' sample sizes also weren't big enough in 2016 to draw a comparison over time.)